Writing about bikes for 20 years. Published in dozens of titles on five continents. Mildly obsessed with discovering how things work.

 Triumph describes the idea of its TFC line as ‘ultra-premium’ and they’ll be priced to suit.
 The Thruxton comes in at a hefty £17,500, with deposits being taken now.
 Full details of the new Rocket, likely to carry an even higher price, are due to be revealed on 1st May.

-The Rocket may be the second machine in the TFC range but it’s the much more significant new model.
+The Triumph Rocket 3 may be the second machine in the TFC range but it’s the much more significant new model.

 The old Rocket III, launched back in 2004, was the largest-capacity full-production motorcycle ever made, with a purpose-designed 2294cc three-cylinder engine.
 And while it slipped from the firm’s European line-up a couple of years ago in the wake of Euro4 emissions rules it remains on sale in the all-important North American market.